nerdsupremacist/FancyScrollView/README.md

 #### Sticky + Offset:

-This combination is design to imitate the header from the "Today" showcases in the App Store.
+This combination is designed to imitate the header from the "Today" showcases in the App Store.

 ```swift
 FancyScrollView(title: "The Weeknd",